sci-bots/arduino-rpc/README.md

 ## Python ##

-Generate a `Proxy` Python class:
-   * One method for each "command".
-Each method does the following operations:
+Generate a `Proxy` Python class with one method for each "command".
+Each method performs the following operations:

  - Serialize method arguments and command code to command array.
  - Send serialized command to remote device.
  - Decode device response into Python types.
  - Return decoded result.

+### Usage ###

+For example, consider the `Node` class from the inheritance example above.
+The following code would write the Python `Proxy` class to the path specified by `output_path`.

     from arduino_rpc.code_gen import write_code
     from arduino_rpc.rpc_data_frame import get_python_code